CSpyridakis/homelab/README.md

 # 🏠 Homelab

+---
-## General Notes
+## 🗒️ General Notes

-This repository serves as the primary documentation point for my **Homelab**.
+This repository serves as the primary documentation hub for my **Homelab**.

-The **Homelab** is a personal project, more specifically is an on-premises private infrastructure that accommodates the networks and devices I use for experimenting with new technologies or providing private area self-hosted services.
-This approach ensures that the data created is stored on proprietary devices, providing a safe testbed for learning, before applying similar principles in the field.
+**Homelab** is a personal project — an on-premises private infrastructure that hosts the networks and machines I use for experimenting with new technologies or providing private, self-hosted services.
+This approach ensures that data is stored on proprietary devices, offering a secure testbed for learning before applying similar principles in the field.

 In this repository: [https://github.com/CSpyridakis/notes](https://github.com/CSpyridakis/notes), you can find general notes on various technologies.
-Some of these notes are relevant to the creation and maintenance of this **Homelab**.
+Some of these notes pertain to the creation and maintenance of this **Homelab**.

 For quick access and an at-a-glance overview of the **Homelab**'s status, I use the [homepage dashboard](https://github.com/gethomepage/homepage).
-You can find my configuration for this dashboard in the following repository: https://github.com/CSpyridakis/homepage.
+My configuration for this dashboard is available in the following repository: [https://github.com/CSpyridakis/homepage](https://github.com/CSpyridakis/homepage).

 Regarding my Desktop Workstation, which is one of the devices in this network, I use an Ubuntu Desktop system as my daily driver.
-My personal collection of dotfiles is also available here: [https://github.com/CSpyridakis/dotfiles](https://github.com/CSpyridakis/dotfiles).
+This is my main device for development.
+One of the most important aspects is the applications I use and their configurations.
+Therefore, my personal collection of dotfiles is also available here: [https://github.com/CSpyridakis/dotfiles](https://github.com/CSpyridakis/dotfiles).

 ---

-## Network Diagram
+## 🖧 Network Diagram
+The core elements of my **Homelab**  are showcased in the following diagram.
+These elements will be described later.

 ![Homelab Network](./doc/Homelab.drawio.png)

 ---

 ## Router